Recommended UT-Austin Majors Rank and Test Score Minimums

 Chopping up freshly gathered coconuts in Kurrimine Beach, Far North Queensland, Australia

 It’s no secret UT admissions is more competitive than ever.
-UT received approximately 73,000 applications admitting around 17,000 applicants for an enrolling freshmen class of 8,500 for Fall 2024 applicants.
-Almost three-quarters of all applicants will not gain admission
+UT received approximately 91,000 applications admitting around 17,000 applicants for an enrolling freshmen class of 8,500 for Fall 2025 applicants.
+The overall UT admissions rate is around 20%, but it’s substantially more competitive for STEM/business applicants, out-of-state students, and for Texas resiudents who rank outside the top 5%.

-The admissions rate for Texas residents outside of the top 6% was 12%.
-Less than 8% of out-of-state and international students gained admission.
+The admissions rate for Texas residents outside of the top 5% is likely below 10%.
+Less than 5% of out-of-state and international students gained admission.

 I prefer not to take students outside of the top 15% or who score less than a 1400/31 on the SAT/ACT whose primary focus is UT-Austin.
 It isn’t appropriate for me to accept fees when I feel the student as little to no chance of gaining UT admission.
 However, each cycle, I work with a few students who have lower academics and are aiming for schools outside of the top 50, like Texas A&M, CU-Boulder, Clemson, Tennessee, SMU, TCU, Baylor, Oklahoma, South Carolina, Indiana, Wisconsin, etc.